increpare/bfxr2/DEVELOPMENT.md

 (The only reason you'd ever _need_ more than 2 example sounds for a given variety is to allow for more than two BUTTONSELECT values (wave shapes, terrains or what have yous)).

 So ok once you've save the .bcol files in the folder, you need to run ```node insert_templates.js" to generate ```js/synths/tempaltes.js```.
 It's a bit annoying, but the whole point is being able to easily load/save/tweak .bcol files, which IMO makes the annoyance worthwhile.

+IF you wish to weight a variety so it appears more often than others, just put a number at the start (multiple digits allowed, e.g. "22coin" will appear ten times more often than "2coin").